A Night in Provence by Robin Hawdon

-A Night in Provence – Robin Hawdon’s comedy of manners, premiered in the UK and Germany to splendid reviews.
-Latest production, Zurich May 2019.
+A Night in Provence – Robin Hawdon’s comedy of manners, premiered in the UK and Germany and USA to splendid reviews.

 Ah Provence!
 The French Riviera – where the well-to-do rent luxury villas for exorbitant sums in order to get their annual fix of sun, sea, and haute cuisine.
 However, imagine the crisis if one such sumptuous place was double booked.
 Worse – imagine it triple booked!
 By a French couple, an English couple, and heaven forbid, an Irish couple.
 Marriages have foundered on less.
 Add the ingredients of copious champagne, heightened sexual impulses, and ingrained cultural differences, and the European Union (never mind Brexit) comes close to imploding.

 - FRED (A Londoner)